-All capital costs were estimated by Amec Foster Wheeler with the exception of the capital cost estimates for the electrical power supply, road and Owner's costs which were estimated by Panoro.
+All capital costs were estimated by Amec Foster Wheeler with the exception of the capital cost estimates for the electrical power supply, road and Owner's costs which were estimated by Panoro, and the mining, mine equipment and WRF costs, which were estimated by MMTS.
 These estimates were integrated to produce a total capital cost estimate for the Project.

 The capital cost estimate includes mining equipment costs, construction labor and equipment, permanent materials and equipment, and construction contractor indirect costs for surface facilities, as well as the associated indirect costs, such as management costs and contractor support for commissioning.
-All costs following the handover of the mineral process plant to the operations group are considered as operating expenditures or sustaining capital.
+All costs following the handover of the mineral process plant to the operations group or start of operating revenues are considered as operating expenditures or sustaining capital.